Scrum in Software Development – a better way of building products

-Instead of having a formulated project management methodology where roles are specifically defined and the process is rigidly applied, Newsoft offers a Scrum framework within which the team makes a lot of the decisions when they have to be made, rather than subscribing to a timeline.
+Instead of having a formulated project management methodology where roles are precisely defined, and the process is rigidly applied, Newsoft offers a Scrum framework within which the team makes a lot of the decisions when they have to be made, rather than subscribing to a timeline.

 The Scrum methodology was developed in the 1990s alongside the Agile methodology, as a method to allow teams to work together to get products developed.
 It offers only a small number of rules within the framework but allows complex projects to be completed in a short timeframe.